-How about your confidence regarding your organization's sensitive data?
-As managers, are you aware of all of the transactions going in and out of the company network?
+Are you aware of all the transactions moving through the company's network?
 Who is sending and pulling files, and why?
 What's the best way to manage all of these data exchanges?
 Isn't there a more user-friendly solution than prohibiting all FTP communications except from specified computers or user profiles?

-No doubt data security is critical.
+There's no doubt that data security is critical.
 So is the ability to exchange information to accomplish daily business goals.
-Almost every department needs to exchange files with trading partners, customers, vendors, remote employees, and more.
+Nearly every department needs to exchange files with trading partners, customers, vendors, remote employees, and more.

 Here are just a few examples of data your company may be exchanging every day: